European AI sovereignty

 - Architectural diversification.
 Design systems so that mission-critical inference can degrade gracefully: edge-capable models, distributed inference, and modular components reduce single points of failure.

 Architecture choices can meaningfully reduce vulnerability without requiring industrial autarky.
-Not every mission requires frontier-scale models; many defense tasks benefit from compact, specialized models that can be trained and deployed on smaller, more controllable hardware footprints.
+Not every mission requires frontier-scale models.
+Many defense tasks benefit from compact, specialized models trained and deployed on smaller, more controllable hardware footprints.
 Distributed systems can avoid central dependency on a single training cluster for every update.
 Inference can often be designed to operate on hardened tactical compute or microcontroller accelerators for specific functions, reducing exposure to high-end supply constraints while preserving operational effect.

-The goal is not to eliminate dependence—an impossible target—but to ensure that dependence is chosen, transparent, and survivable.
-Sovereignty increases when a defense organization can explain, in concrete terms, which dependencies it accepts, why, what mitigation exists, and how quickly it can reconstitute capability under disruption.
+The goal isn't to eliminate dependence, an impossible target anyway.
+It's to ensure that dependence is chosen, transparent, and survivable.
+Sovereignty increases when a defense organization can explain in concrete terms which dependencies it accepts, why, what mitigation exists, and how quickly it can reconstitute capability under disruption.

 Talent and knowledge transfer

-Defense AI sovereignty is partly epistemic: it depends on what a nation can understand, reproduce, and improve.
+Defense AI sovereignty is partly epistemic.
+It depends on what a nation can understand, reproduce, and improve.
 Even with sovereign compute and data governance, capability will erode if the knowledge to operate and evolve the system is external.
-This is particularly true for classified AI development, where the most meaningful work must occur inside secure environments and cannot be fully outsourced to open academic ecosystems or commercial service providers.
+This is especially true for classified AI development, where the most meaningful work must occur inside secure environments and cannot be fully outsourced to open academic ecosystems or commercial service providers.

 The talent challenge is not simply “hire more ML researchers.”
 Sovereign defense AI requires a composite workforce: